 Similar to last year, we have the privilege to get advanced Haskell training from our friends at Well-Typed.
 This will take the form of two independent sessions, distributed over the course of two days.

-Unison is an exciting new programming language that shares Haskell's syntax and semantics (in addition to being implemented in it).
+Unison is an exciting new programming language that shares Haskell's syntax (in addition to being implemented in it).
 The big ideas in Unison are content-addressable code and a focus on creating a language in which it is natural to express distributed systems.

 Rúnar Bjarnason of Unison Computing will give you an intro to the language, and hold a hands-on tutorial.